METHODOLOGY OVERVIEW

 The Citizenship Timeline Pillar looks at the average time taken for citizenship to be secured by the applicant.

-The speed at which application forms and supporting documentation are processed, and the steps involved in approving an application, vary between programmes.
+The time at which application forms and supporting documentation are processed, and the steps involved in approving an application, vary between programmes.
 Therefore, a thorough inspection of applicable laws, regulations, and policies was made to determine the official processing times mandated by each jurisdiction.

 Extensive reliance was also placed on qualitative data gleaned from the first-hand experience of applicants, agents and other stakeholders, whose contributions proved to be an invaluable tool in ascertaining citizenship timelines.